PhysioLabXR/PhysioLabXRDocs/source/RPCs/Async-Unity.rst

     If you are not familiar with scripting in PhysioLab\ :sup:`XR`, you can learn more about it :ref:`here <feature scripting>`.

-In the following example script, we define an async RPC function ``AsyncOneArgOneReturn`` that takes a string as input and returns a string.
+In the following example script, we define two async RPC functions:

+* ``AsyncOneArgOneReturn`` that takes a string as an argument and returns a string.
+* ``AsyncRPCOneArgNoReturn`` that takes a string as an argument and returns nothing.
+* ``AsyncRPCNoArgNoReturn`` that takes no arguments and returns nothing.

+There are times when you may have a function (rpc) that does not have a *return value*.
+This is helpful when you want to initiate a long-running async function (e.g., train a ML model), but do not have anything to return after it is done.

 .. code-block:: python